-When I do research for these kind of analytical fashion essays, I tend to let my search flow from the way clothing makes me feel before I come up with any kind of thesis.
-It’s not always the best idea, but it’s how I begin.
-Jim Jaramusch’s 2013 nouveau vampire film Only Lovers Left Alive struck me as having a good grasp on that peculiar feeling that something is both sad and beautiful, which was a combination I remembered being associated with The Tale of Genji (which I have never read), and eventually the capricious shepherd that is Google led me to the phrase “mono no aware“.
+When I do research for these fashion essays, I tend to focus on the way clothing makes me feel before I come up with any kind of thesis.
+Jim Jaramusch’s 2013 nouveau vampire film Only Lovers Left Alive struck me as a meditation on that particular feeling that something is both sad and beautiful, and as I tried to explore that sensation, a string of Google searches led me to the phrase “mono no aware.”

 Mono no aware is a Japanese phrase that can be translated to “a sensitivity to ephemera,” things that are only enjoyed for a short time.
 Something I found interesting about the characters in Only Lovers Left Alive, namely main vampire lovers Adam and Eve (Tom Hiddleston and Tilda Swinton), was that their immortality intensified the mono no aware they experienced in relation to art, culture, innovation, music, friendships, and other things that wannabe Intelligentsia like me love to ruminate on.

 Because the internet allows us to leaf through centuries of information, I can imagine many people identify with what I interpreted as one of the central anxieties of the film: is the best in life behind us, and has the majority of the population lost either their ability or will to recognize good work?

 Vampires are one of the more melodramatic figures of mythology (something that probably contributes to how well-suited they are for teen dramas), but that doesn’t invalidate the feelings they evoke.
 Jaramusch’s vampire tale is an elevated take on indulgent, youthful brooding, like a Shirley Temple with vodka in it.